 B.F.
 Skinner decided to create a missile that pigeons would operate.
 That’s right.
 The U.S. military was having trouble accurately targeting missiles, and B.F.
 Skinner believed pigeons could help.
 He believed he could train the pigeons to recognize a target and peck when they saw it.
 As the pigeons pecked, Skinner’s specially designed cockpit would navigate appropriately.
 Pigeons could be pilots in World War II missions, fighting Nazi Germany.

 When Skinner proposed this idea to the military, he was met with skepticism.
-Yet, he received $25,000 to start his work on “Project Pigeon.”
+Yet, he received $25,000 to start his work on "Project Pigeon."
 The device worked!
 Operant conditioning trained pigeons to navigate missiles appropriately and hit their targets.
 Unfortunately, there was one problem.
 The mission killed the pigeons once the missiles were dropped.
 It would require a lot of pigeons!
-The military eventually passed on the project, but prototypes of the cockpit are on display at the American History Museum.
+The military eventually passed on the project, but cockpit prototypes are on display at the American History Museum.
 Pretty cool, huh?

 Examples of Operant Conditioning in Everyday Life